Battle of Pyongyang (1950): Battle

 The 1st Cavalry Division had won the role of leading the attack into Pyongyang when the British 27th Brigade, attached to it, beat the 24th Infantry Division into Sariwon.
 Leading elements of the 19th Infantry Regiment, 24th Division, were still several miles south of Sariwon when orders came at 17:00 on 17 October to stop and hold up the attack because UN troops were already in the town.
 Morale in the 1st Cavalry Division was high.
 Most of the soldiers heard and passed on a rumor that the city was their final objective in the war, and once it was taken the American troops would leave Korea.
 Since the 7th Cavalry Regiment was the unit farthest north, 1st Cavalry Division commander General Hobart R. Gay ordered it to resume the advance on Pyongyang at daylight 18 October.
 The 3rd Battalion at Hwangju became the assault battalion even though its men were tired from their long night movement to the town.

 At daylight on the 18th the 3rd battalion crossed the ford in Hwangju and began the advance.
 Resistance was light until the leading elements of the battalion arrived in front of the high ground south of Hukkyo-ri, halfway to Pyongyang.
 There KPA high velocity gun and heavy 120-mm mortar fire struck the column.
 Captain Webel, the regimental S-3, estimated that a reinforced battalion of about 800 men held the prepared KPA defensive positions.
 Twenty tanks of C Company, 70th Tank Battalion supported the battalion, but they had to contend with fire from three or four dug-in KPA tanks and a mined roadway.
 In the midst of the fighting, KPA small arms fire shot down an F-51 fighter plane.
-General Frank W. Milburn, the I Corps' commander, watched the action from an apple orchard at the side of the road, and about midafternoon General Gay came up and joined him.
-Dissatisfied with the progress of the attack, Gay ordered the regimental commander, Col. James K. Woolnough, who had temporarily replaced Colonel Harris, to start the other two battalions on flank movements against the enemy-held ridge.
-Captain Webel protested to General Gay that the PVA position was all but taken and that commitment of the other two battalions was unnecessary.
+General Frank W. Milburn, the I Corps' commander, watched the action from an apple orchard at the side of the road, and about midafternoon Gay came up and joined him.
+Dissatisfied with the progress of the attack, Gay ordered the regimental commander, Colonel James K. Woolnough, who had temporarily replaced Colonel Harris, to start the other two battalions on flank movements against the enemy-held ridge.
+Webel protested to Gay that the KPA position was all but taken and that commitment of the other two battalions was unnecessary.
 But Gay let the order stand when he learned from Woolnough that the latter had already started to implement it.
 The two battalions upon coming up moved off toward the KPA flanks in what proved to be a nightlong movement.
 The next morning they found the enemy positions abandoned.